PoShLog/PoShLog/README.md

 Close-Logger
 ```

+### Extendability

+PoShLog is extensible just like Serilog.
+All available extensions can be found [here](https://github.com/PoShLog/PoShLog/wiki/Extension-modules).

 ### Documentation

 These examples are just to get you started fast.
 For more detailed documentation please check [wiki](https://github.com/PoShLog/PoShLog/wiki).